Java virtual machine: Virtual machine architecture

 The JVM has a garbage-collected heap for storing objects and arrays.
 Code, constants, and other class data are stored in the "method area".
 The method area is logically part of the heap, but implementations may treat the method area separately from the heap, and for example might not garbage collect it.
 Each JVM thread also has its own call stack (called a "Java Virtual Machine stack" for clarity), which stores frames.
 A new frame is created each time a method is called, and the frame is destroyed when that method exits.

 Each frame provides an "operand stack" and an array of "local variables".
-The operand stack is used for operands to computations and for receiving the return value of a called method, while local variables serve the same purpose as registers and are also used to pass method arguments.
+The operand stack is used for operands to run computations and for receiving the return value of a called method, while local variables serve the same purpose as registers and are also used to pass method arguments.
 Thus, the JVM is both a stack machine and a register machine.
-In practice, HotSpot entirely eliminates every stack besides the native thread/call stack even when running in Interpreted mode, as its Templating Interpreter technically functions as a compiler.
+In practice, HotSpot eliminates every stack besides the native thread/call stack even when running in Interpreted mode, as its Templating Interpreter technically functions as a compiler.

+The JVM uses references and stack/array indexes to address data; it does not use byte addressing like most physical machines do, so it does not neatly fit the usual categorization of 32-bit or 64-bit machines.
+In one sense, it could be classified as a 32-bit machine, since this is the size of the largest value it natively stores: a 32-bit integer or floating-point value or a 32-bit reference.
+Because a reference is 32 bits, each program is limited to at most 2^{32} unique references and therefore at most 2^{32} objects.
+However, each object can be more than one byte large, and potentially very large; the largest possible object is an array of long of length 2^{31} - 1 which would consume 16 GiB of memory, and there could potentially be 2^{32} of these if there were enough memory available.
+This results in upper bounds that are more comparable to a typical 64-bit byte-addressable machine.
+A JVM implementation can be designed to run on a processor that natively uses any bit width as long as it correctly implements the integer (8-, 16-, 32-, and 64-bit) and floating-point (32- and 64-bit) math that the JVM requires.
+Depending on the method used to implement references (native pointers, compressed pointers, or an indirection table), this can limit the number of objects to less than the theoretical maximum.
+An implementation of the JVM on a 64-bit platform has access to a much larger address space than one on a 32-bit platform, which allows for a much larger heap size and an increased maximum number of threads, which is needed for certain kinds of large applications; however, there can be a performance hit from using a 64-bit implementation compared to a 32-bit implementation.